 Other works were with Guys and St Thomas’ Hospital and treated the physics of short range dispersion from short, roof top stacks; the case study being emissions from the cyclotron facility at St Thomas’.

 CONCAWE is based in Brussels and commissions environmental research on behalf of its members (mainly petrol-chemical industries).
 Projects at EnFlo have focussed on near-field dispersion at process plants and, in particular, the use of line integrated concentration measurements around a plant to estimate emission rates of hydrocarbons from leaks and similar sources.

 The overall aim was to understand the uncertainties in the resulting estimates and to develop best practice for carrying out such work.

 Get in contact

-If you have any queries or would like to get involved with our research then please contact our Research Centre Administrator:
+If you have any queries or would like to get involved with our research then please get in touch.

 We have numerous wind tunnels here in the Centre including our Natural Environment Research Council (NERC) - National Centre for Atmospheric Science (NCAS) meteorological wind tunnel and EnFlo tunnel which is one of few in the world which allow experiments to be carried out in controlled conditions simulating the Earth's atmosphere.